 I have COVID-19 and what now?

 The next day (Monday) I called the hospital to find out what the results of my tests were.
 It took quite a long time to get them.
 It was already evening when I got the message that the result was again positive and that there are no antibodies in my blood.
 As a result, I received the information that I will need to stay in insolation for two weeks.
 Isolation in Iceland is more strict than quarantine and you can’t leave your place of accommodation.
 Moreover, after a week I was also supposed to do another test.

 What happened with the people that came to Iceland with me?

-At the beginning, a lady told me only to keep distance from my parents and partner.
+In the beginning, a lady told me only to keep my distance from my parents and partner.
 I shouldn’t also sleep in one room with them and I should clean up everything in the bathroom after using it.

 Fortunately, before the new regulations came into force we were supposed to return on Tuesday anyway.
 So they took advantage of the flights that we already bought and returned to Poland.
-The flight was in the evening, not in the morning, but in the end it didn’t mattered.
+The flight was in the evening, not in the morning, but in the end, it didn’t matter.

 Accommodation during the isolation in Iceland

 I also had two options.
 I could stay in the previously booked cottage near Selfoss, but then I would have to pay for the entire stay myself.
 Or go to a hotel in Reykjavik at Iceland’s expense (including food).